 The Natural Areas internship will provide you with invaluable experience in hands-on conservation work.
 As an intern, you will work closely with Natural Areas staff on a variety of stewardship tasks including:

-You will also learn sampling techniques that allow natural areas managers to:
+You will also learn assessment, sampling, and analysis techniques that allow natural areas managers to:

 Also a series of workshops may include field trips or educational activities about the diverse work of a public garden.
 Your own special project is a possible part of the internship.